spwalto/ovis/ldms/src/sampler/tx2mon/README.md

 it contains two components:
 * kernel module

-  This makes the data structures from the M3 manangement processor on each TX2 die available in sysfs
+  This makes the data structures from the M3 manangement processor on each TX2 die available in sysfs.
+  The tx2mon\_kmod kernel module must be present for the sampler to operate.

 * user application

   This mmaps the sysfs files, and displays their contents in real time.

 This sampler requires the kernel module to be loaded.
 ## Building
-TODO: add --enable=tx2mon, and other options, once they are defined.

-In order to build the tx2mon sampler, the Marvell tx2mon source code needs to be resident on the build system.
+In order to build the tx2mon sampler, the Marvell tx2mon header needs to be resident on the build system.

-TODO: describe how to point the ldms build at tx2mon so it can find the file(s) it needs.

-## Schema
-TODO: Describe how the schema gets populated, core counts etc etc.
+By default, the plugin is enabled if the header is present and disabled if it is not found automatically.